nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `FindCommand` class extends `Command`.
 Its instance is created by providing a predicate (condition to be fulfilled by the elements of the `FilteredPersonList` that contains the contact(s) matching the find parameters).
-Its implementation of `Command#execute()` is where the updation of the `FilteredPersonList` to reflect the search performed on the contacts in the address book.
+Its implementation of `Command#execute()` updates the `FilteredPersonList` to reflect the search performed on the contacts in the address book.

 The Sequence Diagram below illustrates the interactions within the `Logic` and `Model` components for the `execute("find Bob Joe")` API call.